Las Hermanas Mirabal/ The Mirabal Sisters

 On November 25, 1960 Trujillo decided he had enough of the sisters’ trouble making and decided it was time to get rid of them.
 Trujillo helped to set up a meeting between the sisters and their husbands where they were incarcerated.
 He sent his men to intercept the three women on their return home from their visit.

-The women had an idea that something was up and hired a strong jeep and driver to help ensure their safety to no avail.
+The women had an idea that something was up and hired a strong jeep and 37 year old farmer and driver, Rufino de la Cruz, to help ensure their safety to no avail.
 The sisters’ car was stopped around 7:30PM.
 They were led into a sugarcane field.
-Here the sisters and their driver were mercilessly beaten and strangled to death.
+Here the sisters and Rufino were mercilessly beaten and strangled to death.
 Then their car was taken to a mountain known as La Cumbre, between Santiago and Puerto Plata, and thrown off.

 Trujillo thought he was finally free of “the problem”.
 What happened next was just the opposite of what he had hoped.
 The plan failed.
-The people of Dominican Republic, along with the Catholic Church, were outraged.
+The people of the Dominican Republic, along with the Catholic Church, were outraged.
 These ladies lives were cut short because of their convictions.
 Trujillo, with these actions, brought more attention to the rebellion.
 Instead of eliminating the people working to overthrow his dictatorship this action brought its downfall.
 This contributed to his assassination on May 30, 1961, only six months later. (more on Trujillo)

 The four Mirabal sisters are the daughters of Enrique Mirabal Fernández and Mercedes “Chea” Reyes Camilo.